Duncan Reid

 Melanie's career has been as a professional problem-solver, where she uses data to find answers to the problems confronted by organisations with their marketing, stakeholder communications, user experience and business strategy.
 Her former employers and clients include L'Oréal, UBS, Jane's Information, Brands Hatch Leisure, Lloyds TSB, the Department for Justice, and People Tree, among others.

-Melanie is a neurodivergent wheelchair user who holds an MA in Modern Languages and Literature and is completing a MSc in Applied AI and Data Analytics.
+Melanie is a neurodivergent wheelchair user who holds an MA in Modern Languages and Literature and has completed a MSc in Applied AI and Data Analytics.

 Mark Leigh